Which? Elderly Care

 The Henderson Court Resource Centre provides a stimulating programme of activities and events in a safe and friendly environment.
 They cater for a range of people living with dementia, from the most active to those less able.
-Freshly cooked lunches and refreshments are also on offer.
-There are various activities and events that may include gardening; arts and crafts; exercise; shopping trips; outings; dancing; music; singing; reminiscence and massage.
+Freshly cooked lunches and refreshments are also on offer for members.
+There are various activities and events that may include arts and crafts; exercise; dancing; music; singing; reminiscence and massage.

 Support group